enzodesena/rim/README.md

 - `Tw` is the length of the fractional delay filter in [seconds] (default is Tw=0.004 s)
 - `Fc` is the cut-off frequency of the fractional delay filter in [Hz] (default is Fc=0.9*(Fs/2))
 - `c` is the speed of sound in m/s (default is c=343)

+## Multiple microphone positions

+As opposed to the original implementation in the paper, this implementation of the RIM allows to return the room impulse response at multiple positions.
+This is done by using the same randomised position of the image source for all receivers.
+The wavefront due to each image source would be originating in a slightly inaccurate point (which is necessary to remove sweeping echoes), but the relative time arrivals and directions would be correct across receivers.
+This allows application in studies simulating multiple omnidirectional microphones, e.g. beamforming.

 ## Generating the plots in the 2015 Transaction paper